Doing Dry January transformed my life and mental health

 The work nights at the pub did reduce, partly because I’d been the main instigator, but I went out with smaller groups of colleagues for meals and got to know them better as a result.

-When dry Jan finished I gave myself another goal – not to drink until lent.
+When Dry Jan finished, I gave myself another goal – not to drink until lent.
 That came and went and then I decided not to drink until July.
 The goals appealed to the competitiveness in me, but by the time I got to July, I realised I didn’t need a goal in place anymore to avoid temptation.
-I haven’t had a drink since.
+Eighteen months on, I still haven't touched alcohol.

 Not drinking has brought me closer to my friends.
 It has led to some deeper conversations and I’m more available as I’m no longer cancelling plans because I’m hungover.

 My friends were broadly supportive.
-Some were surprised, but I also noticed that some were kind of relieved, and often they’d have the mocktail too.
-When I took a step back, I realised that we’re all turning 30 now, and a lot of people are cutting down, and it’s become less of a taboo not to drink.
+Some were surprised, but I also noticed that some were kind of relieved and often they’d have a mocktail too.
+With many of us turning 30, lots of other people were cutting down as well.
+It's become less taboo not to drink.

-Some social occasions were hard, but I realised I needed to find my sober confidence otherwise I wouldn’t be able to live my life.
-So I swallowed my fear and over the last year, I’ve danced sober at weddings and done sober karaoke.
+Some social occasions were hard, but I realised I needed to find my 'sober confidence' otherwise I wouldn’t be able to live my life.
+So I swallowed my fear and over the past two years, I’ve danced sober at weddings and done sober karaoke.

-Not drinking has actually brought me closer to my friends.
-It has led to some deeper conversations, and I’m more available as I’m no longer cancelling plans because I’m hungover.
+Not drinking has brought me closer to my friends.
+It's led to some deeper conversations and I’m more available as I’m no longer cancelling plans because I’m hungover.
 I usually drink Coke or alcohol-free beer, and many places have good non-alcoholic options.

 Cara St John says she's become closer to her friends since she gave up drinking.
 (Supplied)